GenomeDK/genomedk-docs/content/docs/installing-software.md

 The desktop environment runs on the frontend, so **all of the usual guidelines about not running computations on the frontend still apply**.
-However, you can start an interactive jobs and launch a graphical application (e.g. Rstudio) inside the job.
+However, you can start an interactive job and launch a graphical application (e.g. Rstudio) inside the job.

 ### Session persistence